The 10 Most Dangerous Cities In Ohio For 2023

 Every year the FBI release two crime datasets on cities in Ohio.
 First a preliminary dataset limited to the biggest cities in Ohio, followed by a more detailed release at the end of the year.

-For our analysis, we focused on the 2021 data, specifically the 2021 Crime In The United States Report for Ohio.
-We will update the results when data becomes available in September 2023.
+For our analysis, we focused on the 2022 data, specifically the 2022 Crime In The United States Report for Ohio.

 So what criteria did we use?
 Have a look: